VernonXTA/Home-Projects/README.md

 ---

-### 4. Packet Tracer Network Configurations

-**Objective:** To design and implement efficient network configurations using Cisco Packet Tracer.
+### 4. SIEM Log Analysis and Threat Hunting

+**Objective:** To analyze security logs and identify potential threats using a Security Information and Event Management (SIEM) system.
 **Steps Taken:**
+- Collected and ingested security logs from multiple sources into a SIEM platform.
-- Created VLSM addressing schemes for optimized IP allocation.
+- Created detection rules and correlation alerts for suspicious activity.
-- Configured IPv6 on network devices to support modern communication standards.
-- Tested connectivity using `ping` and `traceroute` to ensure a resilient setup.

-**Outcome:** Achieved a well-structured network with minimal latency and high reliability.
+- Investigated real-world attack scenarios such as brute-force attempts and unauthorized access.
+- Generated reports and recommendations for incident response.

+**Outcome:** Enhanced threat detection capabilities and improved response strategies through log analysis and pattern recognition.

 ---

 ## Tools and Technologies

 Throughout these projects, I’ve worked with:
-- **Security Tools:** Splunk, Wireshark, iptables
+- **Security Tools:** Splunk, Wireshark, iptables, SIEM platforms
 - **Networking Tools:** Cisco Packet Tracer
 - **Programming Languages:** Python
 - **Virtualization:** VMware